skarwa10/Twitter-With-Fragments/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] List anything else that you can get done to improve the app functionality!
 - Butterknife -> for data binding.
 - LinkifiedTextView - > to handle proper functioning of links in text body and ensure on click events are handled properly..in listview text.
+- Used Shared Preferences to save draft Tweet.

 ## Video Walkthrough